leennoah/DMM_Fall2022/calendar.md

 ### A2 Getting Started
   * 3D modelling Basics
   * Blender learning the interface
-  * homework: Go over the PDF at home one your own and then complete the menu interface worksheet on the last page of the PDF: [PDF HERE](https://github.com/dacaldera/DMM_Fall2021/blob/main/course_content/pdfs/Blender%20Interface.pdf)
+  * homework: Go over the PDF at home on your own and then complete the menu interface worksheet on the last page of the PDF: [PDF HERE](https://github.com/dacaldera/DMM_Fall2021/blob/main/course_content/pdfs/Blender%20Interface.pdf)
 ### A3.
 Making box shapes and primitives
   * applying transformations
   * homework: Practice Modelling with the following tutorials: